-- Project Documentation and Presentation Project documentation involves documenting all of the technologies considered and used in the design of the smart bird feeder product created for this project, updating papers, and the creation of the conference paper.
-Presentation work includes making slideshows, video editing, and the showcase presentation. - Task assignee(s): Matthew Wilkinson spearheaded the creation and updates of any presentation/documentation work.
-Project documentation tasks were also assisted by every member of the team. - Machine Learning (ML) Model Training and Deployment The members who hold the role(s) assigned to this task are responsible for completing various subtasks related to retraining and deploying a machine learning (ML) model.
+- Project Documentation Project documentation involves documenting all of the technologies considered and used in the design of the smart bird feeder product created for this project.
+The goal for the team members assigned to this task was to evenly distribute the writing workload to the best of their ability so that each assigned team member would write approximately the same number of pages in total. - Role(s) assigned to task: Because documentation is an interdisciplinary task, the Project Documentation task will be handled by every member of the project team. - Machine Learning (ML) Model Training and Deployment The members who hold the role(s) assigned to this task are responsible for completing various subtasks related to retraining and deploying a machine learning (ML) model.
 Such subtasks will consist of deciding which pretrained ML model to use to retrain for object detection of bird species and squirrels, as well as locating or creating a dataset suitable to feed to this ML model for retraining.
 The member(s) with role(s) assigned to this task will be expected to properly retrain, validate, and test the ML model that they choose to use for our smart bird feeder device.
 This task heavily involves development using the machine learning development kit selected for use in the smart bird feeder device, so experience with developing on a Linux platform is also necessary to complete this task.
-The members who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 and EEL4915 papers. - Task assignee(s): Because this task heavily involves programming and using a Command Line Interface (CLI), this task was handled by any team member holding the Software Engineer role.
+The members who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 paper. - Role(s) assigned to task: Because this task heavily involves programming and using a Command Line Interface (CLI), this task will be handled by any team member holding the Software Engineer role.
 However, John Hauff and Paul Amoruso will be the team members who will primarily contribute to this task, while Matthew Wilkinson serves more as an advisor with respect to this task. - Birdhouse Design and Construction This task consists of designing and constructing the birdhouse that will house the electronic parts necessary for the smart bird feeder product.
 This involves locating suitable materials for the birdhouse (weather-proof, suitable durability, etc.), as well as carrying out the chosen method of construction of the birdhouse materials and structure itself (3D printing, laser cutting, etc.).
-The member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 and EEL4915 papers.
+The member(s) who hold the role(s) assigned to this task are also responsible for documenting and reporting their progress and design ideas to the rest of the project team for inclusion in the final EEL4914 paper.